mrCaelum/pushSwap/README.md

 *Elementary Programming in C | Epitech | Tek1*

 ##### Purpose of the project :
-- [x] Create a sorting algoritm with 2 linked lists and 11 functions to sort
+- [x] Create a sorting algorithm with 2 linked lists and 11 functions to sort

 ## Build
 ```